-Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares, nominal value \$1.00 per share PRM New York Stock Exchange Warrants for Ordinary Shares PRMFF OTC Markets Group Inc. Indicate by check mark if the Registrant is a well-known seasoned issuer, as def Securities registered pursuant to Section $12(g)$ of the Act: None ined in Rule 405 of the Securities Act.
-Yes \Box No \boxtimes Indicate by check mark if the Registrant is not required to file reports pursuant t o Section 13 or 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the Registrant: (1) has filed all reports required 34 during the preceding 12 months (or for such shorter period that the
+Title of each class Trading Symbol(s) Name of each exchange on which register Ordinary Shares, nominal value \$1.00 per share PRM New York Stock Exchange Warrants for Ordinary Shares PRMFF OTC Markets Group Inc. Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🔲 No 🗵 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵 Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the

 Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗖
+Yes 🗵 No 🗆

 Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes \boxtimes No \square an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Yes $\boxtimes$ No $\square$ an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.